 But when Peter Mountford, author of A Young Man’s Guide to Late Capitalism, realized his book was being translated for a pirate Russian publisher, he did not hire a lawyer.
 No, he decided to take matters into his own hands, and that, he did.
 He located the illicit translator online and helped him translate the novel, which is premised on a young man who’s taken a job at a rapacious hedge fund.

-PETER MOUNTFORD: And he goes to Bolivia at the time of the election of Evo Morales.
-And his task is to see if you can parlay the election into something that the hedge fund can make money on.
+PETER MOUNTFORD: And he goes to Bolivia at the time of the election of Evo Morales, and his task is to see if he can parlay the election into something that the hedge fund can make money on.

-PETER MOUNTFORD: I had had a Google Alert on the title of the book, and so over the course of the year after it was published, the Google Alert started having less hits.
-And then I started to get a lot of hits from this Russian guy on a word reference form online who was asking many, many questions about what I meant in all sorts of sentences in the opening of the book.
-And I thought he was just a very eager Russian reader.
+PETER MOUNTFORD: I had had a Google Alert on the title of the book, and I started to get a lot of hits from this Russian guy, on a word reference form online, who was asking many, many questions about what I meant in all sorts of sentences in the opening of the book.
+I thought he was just a very eager Russian reader.